sexually abused by my father and raped by my uncles. Now Im a Lesbian,

 od is a loving God who wants to

 forgive and heal you.
-God loves you.
+So, yes, God loves you.
 He also loves

 fathers who abuse their children.
 He loves rapists.
 And, as you can read